-Dear Fellow Shareholders,
+Dear Fellow Shareholders:

 Your support is urgently needed to protect your investment in Western Resources, Inc. (together with its subsidiaries, "Western") and the dividends you presently receive in respect of your shares of Western common stock, \$5.00 par value (the "Western Common Stock").
 For this reason, we urge that you vote "AGAINST" proposals which Western intends to submit to Western shareholders at a special meeting in connection with its hostile offer (the "Western Hostile Offer") to acquire the outstanding shares of ADT Limited ("ADT") in exchange for cash and shares of Western Common Stock.
 ADT is the parent company of ADT Investments, Inc. ("ADT Investments").
-ADT Investments is a holder of record of 100 shares of Western Common Stock that it acquired on or about March 4, 1997.

-Western has currently scheduled the special meeting for June 17, 1997, although Western may reschedule it for a later date (such meeting, or any rescheduling thereof, the "Special Meeting").
+ADT Investments is a holder of record of 100 shares of Western Common Stock acquired on or about March 4, 1997.
+Western has scheduled the special meeting for June 17, 1997 (the "Special Meeting").
 Although Western has not mailed its proxy materials for the Special Meeting to Western shareholders, Western has announced that, among the matters to be considered at the Special Meeting, there will be a proposal (the "Western Proposals") to amend Western's charter to increase the number of authorized shares of Western's common stock in order to enable Western to proceed with the Western Hostile Offer.
 This increase is a condition to the Western Hostile Offer.

-WE ARE CIRCULATING THE ATTACHED PROXY STATEMENT TO YOU IN A PRELIMINARY FORM BECAUSE WESTERN HAS YET TO CIRCULATE ANY PROXY MATERIALS ANNOUNCING THE SPECIFIC PROPOSALS TO BE CONSIDERED AT THE SPECIAL MEETING.
-When Western announces the proposals to be considered at the Special Meeting, we plan to send you a revised proxy statement discussing these proposals in more detail and a proxy card to vote on these proposals.
+WE ARE CIRCULATING THE ENCLOSED PROXY STATEMENT TO YOU IN A PRELIMINARY FORM BECAUSE WESTERN HAS YET TO CIRCULATE ANY PROXY MATERIALS ANNOUNCING THE SPECIFIC PROPOSALS TO BE CONSIDERED AT THE SPECIAL MEETING.
+When Western announces the proposals to be considered at the Special Meeting, we plan to send you a revised proxy statement discussing such proposals in more detail and a proxy card to vote on such proposals.

 We believe that the Western Hostile Offer poses significant risks for Western and, more importantly, for all of us as shareholders of Western.
 Western has described these risks in some detail in a Prospectus dated March 14, 1997 relating to the Western Hostile Offer, which was sent to ADT shareholders on or about March 17, 1997.
-However, we do not believe that Western has provided similar materials to you and, accordingly, you may not be fully aware of the significant risks that the Western Hostile Offer may create for you, as a Western shareholder.
+However, we do not believe that Western has provided similar materials to you and, accordingly, you may not be fully aware of the significant risks posed by the Western Hostile Offer to you, as a Western shareholder.
 In support of the Western Hostile Offer, Western has commenced litigation against ADT which is described in the enclosed proxy materials.
 The Western litigation against ADT and the Western Hostile Offer give ADT Investments an interest in opposing the Western Proposals which may not be shared by other Western shareholders.